Bonanza Benchmark Bonanza Benchmark

-Bonanza is an unknown little peak on the backside of the Wasatch Mountains towering above Wasatch Mountain State Park.
+Bonanza is a peak on the backside of the Wasatch Mountains towering above Wasatch Mountain State Park.
 It lies entirely inside the park and makes a great destination if weather is clouding in higher peaks.
 Due to high water in Pine Creek (it had been raining for 3 days), I was not able to cross but hiking the road beyond revealed one could easily drive a high-clearance 4WD car to within 300 vertical feet of the top.
-As of June 2009, the brush isn't too bad but in several years it may encroach too far to drive a vehicle.
+As of June 2009, the brush was not too bad but in several years it may encroach too far to drive a vehicle.
 Crossing the creek on foot required bushwhacking about 20 feet upstream to some rocks to hop on.

-Distance: 3 miles
+Distance: 3 miles one-way

 Elevation Gain: 1,500 feet